In the interest of

 The tough part was finding the right mirror.
 Because of the location of the light switch and the proximity of the sink to the door, oval was my best option.
 Remember, you’re not limited to the selection at your local hardware store when searching for just the right option.
 My Bathrooms has a great selection of bathroom hardware if you need something special.
 They have a variety of options for all styles and budgets.

 Once I had my fixtures in place, I opted to make the space kid-friendly with my toddler-sized towel hooks.
 They add just the touch of whimsy (and the opportunity to train my kids to clean up after themselves!)
-I was looking for.
+I was looking for in this kids/guest bath.

 And I hope you saw last week the tutorial for the “sunbleached” frame that I hung above the toilet.